Table of Contents

 3) The more keywords, the better for ATS

 Recruiters use keywords to filter relevant candidates.
-To make the screening process more efficient, some ATS are programmed to assign a score on applications based on keywords match. iCIMs, SmartRecruiters, and Jobvite are some of the common ATS that utilize a match score feature to filter top applicants.
+To make the screening process more efficient, some ATS is programmed to assign a score on applications based on keyword match. iCIMs, SmartRecruiters, and Jobvite are some of the common ATS that utilize a match score feature to filter top applicants.
 Generally, candidates with high scores are considered to be a good match.

 What we mean by quality is including as many keywords as possible while ensuring content remains meaningful.
 Then, back them up with relevant duties and accomplishments.
 Don’t fall into the trap of keyword jamming or tricking the ATS.
 This will do more harm than good for your application.
 Remember, your main target audience is a human decision-maker, not the ATS.